Title: GSK Science in the Summer Program Instructor

 - Deliver hands-on, inquiry based, participatory programs for groups of students in grades 2– 6

-- Attend approximately 3 training sessions both virtually and in person.
+- Attend approximately 3 training sessions that may be virtually or in person.

 - Gather and manage program supplies from the EcoTarium